en-jai-neer/queue-as-a-service/README.md

 An example of a message could be something that tells one system to start processing a task, it could contain information about a finished task or just be a plain message.

+This message queue can be deployed as a service in cloud foundry (Platform as a Service) on any cloud infrastructure of your choice.

 ### Built With
 * [Java (JAX-RS) using Jersey](https://eclipse-ee4j.github.io/jersey/)
 * [Open Service Broker API](https://www.openservicebrokerapi.org/)